-We are laser focused on our core competency – cybercrime.
+SpyCloud is laser focused on our core competency – cybercrime, as it feeds into Account Takeover attacks.
 We do not spend time in other intelligence domains (such as nation-state, physical security, etc.).
-Because of this, we find artifacts related to cybercrime at a massive scale, mostly from private/covert sources and the results are immediately useful and specific to our customers.
+Because of this, we find artifacts related to ATO at a massive scale, mostly from private/covert sources and the results are immediately useful and specific to our customers.

 Here’s an example of the type of information we find by scanning for your domain (partial list):

 - Internal and external systems infected with a keylogger that are logging into your servers.

 - Corporate computers infected while being used for personal use.